-Australian Linux developers have been instrumental in developing software that will be incorporated into the Linux kernel, on which all the Linux distributions are based.
+Australian Linux developers have been instrumental in developing new software that will be incorporated into the Linux kernel, on which all the Linux distributions are based, according to a local executive.

 The software, known as uClinux, is a set of patches which modify the Linux kernel to operate on small, embedded processors that lack a Memory Management Unit.
 These are typically found in devices such as handheld computers and Internet Fridges.